stanwood/Macchiato_iOS/README.md

 Mastering UITesting takes time.
 While making sure to catch all edge cases, system alerts, and any uncommon UI solution developed under the hood, `Macchiato` allows you to simplify the process.
 Removing the burden of covering edge cases, animations, networking, and system alerts, simply manage your test cases in a `JSON` file locally or remotely.

-This is a perfect solution for developers that wnat to integrate their UITesting with their own CI solution.
+This is a perfect solution for developers that want to integrate their UITesting with their own CI solution.

 ## Table of contents